 The Certificate III in Visual Arts encourages you to develop a range of Visual Arts skills and to take responsibility for your outputs in work and learning.
 Practice at this level is underpinned by the application of introductory art theory and history.

 The course is an excellent introductory program that will allow you to develop foundation skills and knowledge relevant to visual arts practice.
 You’ll develop a range of skills and investigate potential strengths before embarking onto more advanced and specialised programs.

 Industry connections and resources

-Our specialist subject teachers are passionate about your learning and realising your potential.
-The course have a component of studio access for personal research and class preparation – so come prepared with lots of research ideas and leads.
+Our specialist subject teachers are passionate about your learning and realising your potential – so come prepared with lots of research ideas and leads.

 You will work in well-resourced specialist studios and classrooms for each subject area (drawing, printmaking, painting, digital images, photography, design, history and theory), and network with other like-minded students.

 - Applied history and theory

 - Creative practice and critical thinking

 You will explore a variety of media, learn essential skills and produce a sharp portfolio of work that could be used for self-promotion or further study.